MicrosoftDocs/win32/desktop-src/Http/http-response.md

 ---
 title: HTTP_RESPONSE (Http.h)
-description: The version of the HTTP\_RESPONSE structure is dependent on the version of the request queue used as follows HTTP Server API Version 1.0 request queue This is an HTTP\_REQUEST\_V1 structure.HTTP Server API Version 2.0 request queue This is an HTTP\_REQUEST\_V2 structure. ms.assetid: F94646C0-7293-4543-842B-F08D8C7E2247
+description: The version of the HTTP\_RESPONSE structure is dependent on the version of the request queue used by HTTP Server API.
+Version 1.0 uses the HTTP\_RESPONSE\_V1 structure.
+Version 2.0 uses the HTTP\_RESPONSE\_V2 structure. ms.assetid: F94646C0-7293-4543-842B-F08D8C7E2247
 keywords:
-- HTTP_RESPONSE
+- _HTTP_RESPONSE
 - HTTP_RESPONSE
 - PHTTP_RESPONSE
 ms.topic: reference